MicrosoftDocs/azure-ai-docs/articles/ai-services/multimodal-intelligence/video/extract-metadata.md

 ms.date: 10/24/2024
 ---

-# Use Multimodal Intelligence Video solutions overview (preview)
+# Use Multimodal Intelligence video solutions overview (preview)

 Azure AI Multimodal Intelligence lets you extract and customize video metadata for seamless integration into your systems or workflows.
 This helps efficiently manage, categorize, retrieve, and build workflows for video assets.
 Multimodal Intelligence can enhance your media asset library, support workflows such as highlight generation, categorize content, and facilitate applications like retrieval-augmented generation (`RAG`).
 The video content extraction capabilities of Multimodal Intelligence offer the following advantages: